 Over the years, the findings from the Global Retail Theft Barometer have been widely quoted and used by retail executives in developing their organizations’ shrink management strategies.
 Each year’s report acts as a reference point for the retailing community and important influencers, from analysts and media outlets to government officials, lawyers, judges and legislators.

-The 100+ page report is published in English and translated in Spanish, French, German, Italian, Portuguese, Chinese and Japanese.
+The 60+ page report is published in English and translated in Spanish, French, German, Italian, Portuguese, Chinese, Japanese, Russian, Turkish and Polish.

 The Global Retail Theft Barometer is funded by an independent grant from Checkpoint Systems, Inc. ®.